Serbian–Sorbian relations: Ethnology

 The Serbs call themselves Srbi, the Sorbs (Lužički Srbi) call themselves Serbja or Serby.
 Sorbs use the term "South Sorbs" (Južni Serbja) for Serbs.

 The two ethnic groups may share the ethnonym due to them having been a single ethnic group before the 6th century.

 A genetic study of Sorbs showed that they share greatest affinity with Poles, while results were compared to Serbia and Montenegro due to historical hypotheses, showing that "The Sorbs were most different to Serbia and Montenegro, likely reflecting the considerable geographical distance between the two populations."

 History

 Medieval

-According to Emperor Constantine VII's De Administrando Imperio (950s), a Serbian prince (known in historiography as the Unknown Archon or Serb Archon) led the Serbs from their homeland, White Serbia, to settle in the Balkans during the reign of Byzantine Emperor Heraclius (610–641).
+According to Emperor Constantine VII's De Administrando Imperio (950s), an unnamed 7th-century Serbian ruler led the Serbs from their homeland, White Serbia, to settle in the Balkans during the reign of Byzantine Emperor Heraclius (610–641).
 The work states that he was the progenitor of the first Serbian dynasty (known as the Vlastimirović), and that he died before the settlement of the Bulgars (680).

 According to German historian Ludwig Albrecht Gebhardi (1735–1802), the Serb archon was a son of Dervan, who was the Duke (dux) of the Surbi, east of the Saale.
 This theory was supported by Miloš Milojević, and Relja Novaković included the possibility that they were relatives in his work.